 If you are in the market for a new washer, you are probably trying to learn as much as you can about modern washing machine technology.
 One of the big themes in today's market is HE laundry detergent - short for High Efficiency laundry detergent.
 So, what is it and why are many new washers using it?
+This article will answer all of the common questions people have about HE detergents and these low-water washers as well as help you avoid overuse of these detergents (and the wash problems that can result from overuse).

 Using regular detergent with an HE machine may result in a scene out of a childhood movie or TV show with the foam overflowing out of the washer!
 Plus it can result in build-up that breeds mold and odors, and it can even make your clothes look worse due to detergent residue.
 In the worst case, the extra sudsing could even damage the electronics of your washer...
 So let's avoid that if we can!